lanlin/nylas-php/README.md

 $options =
 [
     'client_id'        => 'your client id',    // required
     'client_secret'    => 'your client secret' // required

     'debug'            => true,
-    'region'           => 'us',   // server region, can be us, ireland or canada, default is us 'log_file'         => dirname(__FILE__) . '/test.log',  // a file path or a resource handler 'access_token'     => 'your access token',
+    'region'           => 'oregon', // server region, can be oregon of United States, ireland of Europe, default is oregon 'log_file'         => dirname(__FILE__) . '/test.log',  // a file path or a resource handler 'access_token'     => 'your access token',
 ];